Los1911/greenscape-lux-live/STRIPE_KEY_UPDATE_COMPLETE.md

 // Should see these in console:
 ✓ Supabase URL loaded: https://mwvcbedvnimabfwubazz.supabase.co
 ✓ Stripe key present: true
-✓ No "undefined" errors for VITE_STRIPE_PUBLIC_KEY
+✓ No "undefined" errors for VITE_STRIPE_PUBLISHABLE_KEY
 ```

 ### Stripe.js Loading